The Rhinoplasty Consultation Process

 Questions to Ask During Your Nose Job Consultation

-Your rhinoplasty consultation is the perfect time to play “20 questions” (or even more) with your surgeon.
+Your Miami rhinoplasty consultation is the perfect time to play “20 questions” (or even more) with your surgeon.
 Write your questions down before the appointment so you don’t forget to ask them!
-Some of the questions you should ask during the consultation include:
+Here is a list of questions you should ask during the consultation include:

 • Are you board-certified?